How do you learn best?

 Do you know what sort of a learner you are?
 Do you understand how you already process, store and retrieve information in your day-to-day life?

-When you sit down to revise, do you conduct your studies in a way that is natural and easy-to-use?
+When you sit down to learn something, do you conduct your studies in a way that is natural and easy?

 Of course, there is no right or wrong way of studying – all that matters is that what you’re doing actually works for you.